ome/training-docker/_episodes/065-officialomero.md

 > Since this is a new PostgreSQL server an OMERO database didn't exist, so it was initialised automatically.
 If an old version of the database (e.g. OMERO 5.3) was present it would be automatically upgraded.
 {: .callout}

-> ## Connect to the server using an OMERO Docker image
+> ## Problem: Connect to the server using an OMERO Docker image
 >
 > In the previous session you created an Docker image `my-omeropy-image` containing OMERO.py which includes the CLI.
 > Run this image and login to the OMERO.server.